 How can I have a Multi-User account?

-Now that your account is an admin, you can add as many more users as you wish.
+Here, you can add as many users as you wish.
 There's no limit to that.
 You just need to be careful about your device slots, because every user can add unlimited devices until the global device slot quota is reached.

 You can assign two different roles for each user, admin and user.